-- ouncils encouraging them to apply good practice more councils encouraging them to apply good practice more consistently across ALEOs highlighting the importance of strong governance for ALEOs particularly around minimising potential conflicts of interests, ensuring regular and proportionate monitoring, including clauses for review and termination in funding agreements.
+- 97. In January 2015 the Accounts Commission sent a letter to councils encouraging them to apply good practice more consistently across ALEOs highlighting the importance of strong governance for ALEOs particularly around minimising potential conflicts of interests, ensuring regular and proportionate monitoring, including clauses for review and termination in funding agreements.
 This should apply to the many arrangements the council enters into to provide funding to third parties. - 98.
 In our annual report for 2013/14 we stated there could be clearer roles on council monitoring of performance, particularly if the remit of Renfrewshire Leisure Limited (RLL) is expanded.
 The council agreed to expand the remit of RLL during 2014/15 and this was fully established in July 2015.